wombleton/gitlaw-nz/acts/L/Local Government (Auckland Council) Act 2009.md

 *   (1) An Auckland water organisation that fails to comply with any of [sections 65][93], [66][94], and [69][97] commits an offence.

-    (2) An Auckland water organisation that commits an offence against subsection (1) is liable on summary conviction to a fine not exceeding $10,000\.
+    (2) An Auckland water organisation that commits an offence against subsection (1) is liable on conviction to a fine not exceeding $10,000\.

     (3) In addition to any penalty imposed under subsection (2), a court may make any order relating to compensation that it thinks fit.

     Section 74: added, on 1 November 2010, by [section 31][237] of the Local Government (Auckland Council) Amendment Act 2010 (2010 No 36).

+    Section 74(2): amended, on 1 July 2013, by [section 413][297] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 75 Offences relating to carrying out work on water supply or wastewater assets of Auckland water organisation without notice

-*   (1) Every person commits an offence and is liable on summary conviction to a fine not exceeding $20,000 who wilfully or negligently carries out work on, or in relation to, a water supply or wastewater asset of an Auckland water organisation that is not a local authority without first---
+*   (1) Every person commits an offence and is liable on conviction to a fine not exceeding $20,000 who wilfully or negligently carries out work on, or in relation to, a water supply or wastewater asset of an Auckland water organisation that is not a local authority without first---

     *   (a) notifying the organisation of the intention to carry out the work; and